peteryouu/PPO_final_project/README.md

 ## Training PPO on Atari

+1. Clone or download this repo

+2. Unzip the downloaded folder

-Clone the repo, go to root directory of project run:
+3.go to root directory of project and open up Command Prompt in the directory and run:

-pip install -r requirements.txt
+4. pip install -r requirements.txt

-unzip the ROMs.zip at root directory
+5. Unzip the ROMs.zip at the same root directory

-run python -m atari_py.import_roms .\ROMS\ROMS in command line
+6. Run python -m atari_py.import_roms .\ROMS\ROMS in command line

+7. Run the code via python train.py